salieri11/concord-bft/hermes/README.md

   and xvfbwrapper.
 Pip may be fussy if Python on the system was upgraded it's easier to use virtualenv (see below).
 Try:
   `python3 -m pip install <package>` if having trouble.
-- To run the "CoreVMTests" suite, fetch the ethereum/tests project from Github: https://github.com/ethereum/tests
+- To run the "EthCoreVmTests" suite, fetch the ethereum/tests project from Github: https://github.com/ethereum/tests
   Then adjust the path to it in resources/user_config.json.
 - For the UITests to pass you need to export your LINT_API_KEY and FLUENTD key, which can be (found here)[https://console.cloud.vmware.com/csp/gateway/portal/#/user/tokens]